sisrfeng/coc-wiki/Using-coc-extensions.md

 Extensions will be loaded and activated after the install succeeds.

-**Note** you can add extension names to the `g:coc_global_extensions` variable, coc will install the missing extensions for you on server start.
+**Note** you can add extension names to the `g:coc_global_extensions` variable, and coc will install the missing extensions for you on server start.

 ### Use vim's plugin manager for coc extension